Minikube

 to install yourself.
 In the case of Kubernetes minikube, you can get the link to the installation

-notes to minikube
+notes to minikube with:

 For Kubernetes cluster interactions: